blckbx/mybosbotexample/README.md

 **IsItDown:**

-Query a node's number of disabled channels to get picture if a certain node is possibly down or if there are connectivity problems. `node isitdown <alias>`
+Query a node's number of disabled channels to get an overview if a certain node is possibly down or if there are connectivity problems. `node isitdown <alias>`

 ````
 $ node isitdown.js alias